toml-lang/toml/README.md

 ```

 For writing long strings without introducing extraneous whitespace, end a line
 with a `\`.
 The `\` will be trimmed along with all whitespace (including
 newlines) up to the next non-whitespace character or closing delimiter.
-If the
-first characters after the opening delimiter are a backslash and a newline, then
+Accidental whitespace between the backslash and newline is allowed (even though
-they will both be trimmed along with all whitespace and newlines up to the next
+it will create an otherwise invalid backslash-space or backslash-tab) and will
-non-whitespace character or closing delimiter.
-All of the escape sequences that
+be trimmed.
+All of the escape sequences that are valid for basic strings are
-are valid for basic strings are also valid for multi-line basic strings.
+also valid for multi-line basic strings.

 ```toml
 # The following strings are byte-for-byte equivalent: